 John Freemont Smith was born in the Danish West Indies (now the Virgin Islands).
 He initially prospected in the Interior then spent some time in Victoria where he married and started a family.
-The family moved back to Kamloops; John owned and operated a retail business.
-In 1902 he became secretary of the Board of Trade; a year later he was elected alderman and served for four years.
-Various sources also note that Smith served as the Indian Agent for the Kamloops Area from 1912 to 1923 and was instrumental in community organizations, including the Kamloops Agricultural Association, Rifle Association, Children’s Aid and Society for the Prevention of Cruelty of Animals.
+The family moved back to Kamloops where John owned and operated a retail business.
+In 1902 he became secretary of the Board of Trade.
+A year later he was elected alderman and served for four years.
+Various sources report that Smith served as the Indian Agent for the Kamloops Area from 1912 to 1923 and was instrumental in community organizations, including the Kamloops Agricultural Association, Rifle Association, Children’s Aid and Society for the Prevention of Cruelty of Animals.